abender/needham-schroeder/README.md

 This software is published under [MIT License](http://opensource.org/licenses/mit-license.php)

-Some parts of the code are based on code from [tinydtls](http://tinydtls.sourceforge.net/) by Olaf Bergmann, published under [MIT License](http://opensource.org/licenses/mit-license.php)
+Some parts of the code are taken (e.g. the CCM implementation) or based on code from [tinydtls](http://tinydtls.sourceforge.net/) by Olaf Bergmann, published under [MIT License](http://opensource.org/licenses/mit-license.php)

 Used libraries: